pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### <a id='config-writer-pr-creates'></a> Creates

-A runnable which provides configuration to the ClusterRunTemplate `commit-and-pr-pipelinerun` to create a Tekton TaskRun.
-The Tekton TaskRun refers to the Tekton Task `commit-and-pr`.
+A Tekton TaskRun refers to the Tekton Task `commit-and-pr`.

 ### <a id='config-writer-pr-params'></a> Parameters